yairm210/Unciv/Mods.md

 The game only knows how to recognize existing definitions, so you can't add *new* unique abilities to nations/units/buildings/etc, only to play around with existing ones

+There are two kinds of mods:

+- Base Ruleset mods - these replace the entire existing ruleset - tech tree, units, policies, nations etc - to give an entirely different experience than the base game.
+These generally require quite a bit of work, but give a whole new experience, and so are the most popular.
+- Extension mods - these add new nations/units/buildings/resources to a base ruleset - can be either to the default ruleset, or to a base ruleset mod

 ## Mod location

 Mods are located in a `/mods` directory, on Desktop that should be next to your .jar file.